Electrical Engineering

 Students must be high school graduates or have a GED certificate.
 When combined with on-the-job training, Electrical Engineering Technology provides the skill development and experience students need for professional success.
 They'll learn to:

-You can work with your Training Consultant to devise an individualized program or follow the complete Electrical Engineering Training Program course list below.
+You can work with your Training Consultant to devise an individualized program or follow the complete Sanitary Engineering course list below.

 Electrical Engineering Course List